Hampton Court Maze

 The Great Hall and State Rooms

-The Great Hall is the one of the grandest medieval rooms in British royal history, and its architecture is spectacular: huge, grand tapestries adorn the walls, and the ceiling beams are intricately carved with leaves and royal coats of arms.
+The Great Hall is one of the grandest medieval rooms in British royal history, and its architecture is spectacular: huge, grand tapestries adorn the walls, and the ceiling beams are intricately carved with leaves and royal coats of arms.
 Visit the equally opulent King’s State Rooms for a glimpse into Henry VIII’s very own bedchamber and personal living space.

 The Tudor kitchens